FindoraNetwork/ZKCircuitHackathon/readme.md

 + The Hack can be a research paper, and be must be submitted as a Word file or PDF.
 + The Hack can be a fork of an existing project but must be fully launched on Findora testnet
 + Before judging takes place; bonus points will be given to those who launch on Findora mainnet.

+## Judging
++ Potential Impact
++ How will this project impact the growth of the broader Findora ecosystem ?
++ Does the project have an Privacy preserving features (Asset Type, Amount or address will be hidden)
++ Functionality
++ How well does the project work?
++ Novelty
++ How unique is the project idea and execution?
++ Design
++ Is the user experience and design of the project well thought out?
++ Go-to-market Strategy
++ Is the project beginning to market and garner interest from the community?

+# Privacy use cases by industry

+## Food for thought
+### Privacy Use Cases - By Industry ###
+#### Finance
++ Private Payments / Remittance
++ Private “Back Office” Settlement (banking, capital markets, trade finance, etc.) i.e. private DEXes, private loans, etc.
++ Private Insurance
+…
+#### Blockchain Infrastructure
++ Private Cross-chain bridges
++ Private DNS Registrars
++ Private DID+Range Proofs
+…
+#### DAOs / Voting
++ Private DAOs
++ Private Payroll
++ Private Voting
++ Energy
++ Private Carbon Credits
++ Private Energy Generation Records
+…
+#### Gaming/NFTs
++ Private Game or Community NFT Ownership
++ Private NFT marketplaces and secret auctions.
++ Gamified Contracts with hidden rules, functions and other unique privacy combinations can now be unlocked on Findora.
+…
+#### Healthcare
++ Private Healthcare Records
+…
+#### Media
++ Private Social Media (i.e. use w/DIDs)???
++ Supply Chain Management (SCM)
++ Private Pharma Drugs SCM
++ Private Luxury Goods SCM
++ Private Auto Goods SCM
+…